State budget looks to restore school funding

 “The learning loss continues to be something that we’re going to look at,” Woods said.
 “We’re committed to make sure that no child falls behind in our state.”

-The governor is calling on the General Assembly to restore about 60% of $950 million cut from this year’s K-12 education budget due to the economic impact of the coronavirus pandemic.
+The governor is calling on the General Assembly to restore about 60 percent of $950 million cut from this year’s K-12 education budget due to the economic impact of the coronavirus pandemic.

 Enrollment is down by about 36,000 students in schools across the state, though Woods said officials are still trying to determine those numbers.
 He said younger pupils likely account for most of the enrollment drop.